4iurchenko/ReviseCareAI/README.md

 - ipywidgets
 7) Be sure, all the notebooks have the previously created environment as a default.
 It is important, otherwise you will see the error message about missed module(s).
 8) Update the notebook "0_ReviseCare_Secrets" with the right keys for Azure Open AI Key, and Google Map API Key.
 According to the best practices, one of the ways is to create a key vault and import them from the Key vault
-9) Run the MASTER_NOTEBOOK to process all the data and gather new ones for the configured hospitals
+9) Run the 2_* notebook to process all the data and gather new ones for the configured hospitals

-10) If you need to reconfigure which Hospitals should be included, run the notebook "1_ReviseCareAI_HospitalsInitialization" and copy its input into the first cell of the 2_ReviseCareAI_Reviews_Enriched
+10) If you need to reconfigure which Hospitals should be included, run the notebook "1_ReviseCareAI_HospitalsInitialization" and copy its output into the first cell of the 2_ReviseCareAI_Reviews_Enriched

+11) To view the reports, use 3_* and 4_* notebooks respectively.
+Run them, scroll down, and play with filters to see information for different hospitals

+12) For expanding the functionality of the notebooks, learn the structure of 0_ReviseCareAI_Utils notebook.
+It has the main functions to work with.
+Also, observe the architecture pictures below, to understand holistically, how the solution works

 # Data Flow Architecture Diagram of the Solution
 ![Architecture Diagram](resources/Architecture_ReviseCareAI-DataFlowDiagram.png)